Triangular Schlesinger systems and superelliptic curves: Application to Painlev e VI equations

-It also turns out, as we will see in the next two sections, that particular Painlev\'e VI equations possess {\rm one-parameter families} of rational solutions, not only isolated ones.
-In our understanding, the emergence of such one-parameter families is not clarified in \cite{Maz11}: on one hand, they occur under the action of particular birational canonical transformations on the degenerate solutions; on the other hand, the solutions $(\ref{P6rat1}), (\ref{P6rat2})$ are included in one-parameter rational families for particular values of the parameters $\beta_i$'s.
-This issue is discussed in Section \ref{OkamotoMazzocco}, where we explain in more detail Okamoto's birational canonical transformations and their action on the degenerate solutions of Painlev\'e VI equations. \end{remark}
+It also turns out, as we will see in the next section, that particular Painlev\'e VI equations possess {\it one-parameter families} of rational solutions, not only isolated ones.
+In our understanding, the emergence of such one-parameter families is not clarified in \cite{Maz11}: on one hand, they occur under the action of particular birational canonical transformations on the degenerate solutions; on the other hand, solutions (\ref{P6rat1}), (\ref{P6rat2}) are included in one-parameter rational families for particular values of the parameters $\beta_i$'s.
+This delicate issue is discussed in Section \ref{OkamotoMazzocco}, which, however, is not of direct relevance to applications of our main study, where we explain in more detail Okamoto's birational canonical transformations and their action on the degenerate solutions of Painlev\'e VI equations.} \end{remark}